THE PRACTICE WILL BE CLOSED FOR THE PUBLIC HOLIDAYS ON

-Further advice for Ancrum vulnerable and very high risk patients
+Further advice for Ancrum very high risk patients and for parents

 Do not ask your GP for a fit note if you are off work because of coronavirus.
 Instead you can get an isolation note to send to your employer as proof you need to stay at home.

 To find out more, see coronavirus staying at home advice